es-socrates/getty/README.md

 5. 📢 Discord/Telegram Integration: Send tip notifications to your Discord server or Telegram group.
 6. 🗣 Text-to-Speech (TTS): Listen out loud to chat messages when you get tips!
 7. 🎉 Custom Commands: Increase the Excitement in your Sweepstakes with Custom Commands!
+8. ❇️ Announcement: Create random messages for your viewers.
+9. #️⃣ Social media: Show your social media accounts.
+10. 💬 Live Chat: Add a chat widget to your OBS with different themes.

 ![getty](https://thumbs.odycdn.com/b944d452caa9337c2011960099ffa970.webp)